20/12 7:30 PM

 xwhatsappmailcopy-link

-Ahead of their upcoming meeting on Matchday 27, bundesliga.com explains why Der Klassiker showdowns between Bayern Munich and Borussia Dortmund remain the country's biggest fixtures.
+Ahead of their 111th Bundesliga meeting, bundesliga.com explains why Der Klassiker showdowns between Bayern Munich and Borussia Dortmund remain the country's biggest fixtures.

 Click here for all things Klassiker!

 It's that instantly recognisable sight of Bayern red and Dortmund black and yellow combining against the backdrop of a brilliant green pitch that sets pulses racing across the footballing world.
-Over the years it has become one of the globe's must-see fixtures and this time around that will be no different as the defending Bundesliga champions welcome their long-standing rivals on what looks certain to be one more memorable sporting occasion.
+Over the years it has become one of the globe's must-see fixtures, and this time around that will be no different as the record Bundesliga champions visit their long-standing rivals on what looks certain to be one more memorable sporting occasion.

 Quiz: Are you a Klassiker expert?

-Given these two’s consistency, it stands to reason that match-ups are often decisive.
-After all, Dortmund have finished as runners-up in seven of Bayern’s 11 consecutive triumphs, while Bayern had to make do with second spot in 2011/12 as Dortmund triumphed, the last time Der Rekordmeister finished empty-handed.
+Given these teams' respective consistency, it stands to reason that match-ups can often feel decisive.
+After all, Dortmund have finished as runners-up in seven of Bayern’s recent 11 consecutive title triumphs, while Bayern had to make do with second spot in 2011/12 as Dortmund triumphed.
+With both holding ambitions to dethrone champions Bayer Leverkusen this term, that feeling of peril is no less pronounced this early into the campaign.

 Bayern’s 3-1 victory on home soil on Matchday 31 of 2021/22, as well as their 1-0 Matchday 28 away win two seasons prior, were effectively the final nail in their rivals’ title coffin.
 Meanwhile, Dortmund’s narrow 1-0 success on Matchday 30 in 2011/12 gave them a six-point buffer going into the final four matches, a gap Bayern couldn’t close.

-Then there's instances like last season's deciding final weekend of the season when Dortmund were cruelly denied the title in the dying moments by Bayern's late victory over Cologne.
+Then there's instances like in the 2022/23 deciding final weekend of the season when Dortmund were cruelly denied the title in the dying moments by Bayern's late victory over Cologne.

 Watch: Decision day in the 2022/23 title race - relived

-Everyone involved knows the historical importance of this clash and will be desperate to prevail, especially as this time around, Dortmund are chasing a Champions League place and Bayern haven't given up the title ghost just yet.
+Everyone involved knows the historical importance of this clash and fans of both teams will be desperate for their team to prevail, especially as this time around, Dortmund are playing catch-up in the table while Bayern are looking to prolong their early-season dominance at the top.

 Not only do these two dominate in terms of trophies, they have fanbases that are unrivalled across the country.
 Dortmund boast Germany’s biggest stadium, with the Signal Iduna Park holding a capacity of 81,365, while the Allianz Arena comes in second place with 75,024.